charan-gangadhari/retail-sales-analysis-python/README.md

 - Matplotlib

 ## Key Steps
-- Data loading and inspection
+- Loaded and explored the dataset
-- Data cleaning and preprocessing
+- Performed basic data cleaning and preprocessing
-- Category-wise and region-wise analysis
+- Conducted category-wise and region-wise analysis
-- Visualization of sales trends
+- Created visualizations to understand sales trends

 ## Key Insights
 - Technology category generated the highest revenue
-- Regional sales varied significantly across locations
+- Sales varied across different regions
-- Certain categories consistently outperformed others
+- A few categories contributed more significantly to overall revenue

 ## Project File
 - Retail_Sales_Analysis_using_Python.ipynb

 ## Learning Outcome
-This project helped me understand how to work with structured datasets, perform basic analysis, and generate insights using Python.
+This project helped me build a basic understanding of working with structured data, performing analysis using Pandas, and visualizing insights using Matplotlib.